bitshifter/bevy-physics-weekend/README.md

 * Space - move up
 * Left shift - move down
 * Escape - toggle mouse cursor lock

+## Differences from the book

+### Coordinate system

+The book uses Z up and Bevy uses Y up.
+I've used the Bevy Y up convention here.

+### Matrices

+The book uses row-major matrices whereas `glam` uses column vectors and column major matrices.

+### Architecture

+I've mostly tried to follow the code structure in the book, however some things don't translate so well to Rust so some organisation of code has changed.

+* `BodyHandle` is used instead of `Body*` pointers.
+The handle is currently just wrapping an array index.
+* `Body` and `Constraint` structs are owned by `BodyArena` and `ConstraintArena` instead of being owned by `PhysicsScene`.
+This makes working with the borrow checker easier.

 ## License